Logo Futurismo

 @maria_vicente0 | A quiet moment at Cais pools

-Best beaches in Faial island
+Best Beaches in Faial Island

-Praia de Almoxarife
+Praia do Almoxarife

 Bruno Azera | Almoxarife beach has the best view over Pico mountain, making it undeniably one of the best beaches in the Azores